imarsman/gotee/README.md

 # tee (gotee)
 An implementation of tee in Go.

-This program, which is by no means original, takes in standard input and for each file specified either appends or writes to each file until the standard input is done.
+This program, an implementation of the tee command, first available in 1974, takes in standard input and for each file specified either appends or writes to each file until the standard input is done.
 As it does so it passes out what is read to standard output.

 The `tee` command is a handy way, and one of the only ways to branch standard input to save to one or more files and to reproduce standard input as standard